SSWConsulting/SSW.Rules.Content/rules/control4-agents/rule.md

 ### Custom Buttons

-This agent allows users to create custom buttons, which can be programmed to trigger specific actions or events.
+Allows users to create custom buttons, which can be programmed to trigger specific actions or events.

 By using Control4 Agents, users can customize and automate their smart home system to fit their specific needs and preferences.